AkshayNagesh/student/_posts/2023-12-22-Practice-test.md

 Correct - C
 Explantion: This code snippet involves three executions of BotMover.
 Initially, it propels the robot one square ahead, turns it right to face east, and then advances it another square.
 On the second execution, the robot moves forward a square, turns right twice to face west, and proceeds another square.
 In the third execution, the robot moves forward a square, rotates right thrice to face south, and then moves forward one more square, returning to its starting point.

+## Questions 67
+Answered - D
+Correct - B
+Explanation: In this code section, the variable count is incremented to 1 upon the initial encounter with "maple" in the list.
+But as the code progresses to the subsequent list element, count is mistakenly reset to 0.
+This reset leads to the procedure erroneously returning 0, instead of the expected 1.

 # Takeaways
 ### I learned that I struggled with these concepts during the quiz, so it’s important for me to spend extra time reviewing and studying them.
 - Digital Divide